dbuzinski/bz-cli/docs/index.md

 ## 📊 Metrics

-Track model performance with built-in and custom metrics.
+Track model performance with modular metrics system including classification and regression metrics.
 See the [Metrics System](usage.md#metrics-system) for details.

 ## 📚 Examples